BildverarbeitungSS18/Hausaufgaben/README.md

 Paste a link to your repository into the kvv assignment box.
 Make sure that I have read and write rights on your repository.

 Please give us read access to your repository.
-My github is 'garlicpasta' and fu gitlab is 'jakobkrause'.
+Add 'garlicpasta' and 'BildverarbeitungSS18' on github or 'jakobkrause' as well as 'nbobenko' on fu gitlab.

 ## Docker